 a tumor or blood vessel problem in your brain.

-It is not known whether triptorelin passes into breast milk or if it could harm a nursing baby.
+It is not known whether Triptodur passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while using this medicine.

-Triptorelin is usually given once every 4, 12, or 24 weeks.
-Your dose schedule will depend on the strength and brand of triptorelin you are using.
+Triptodur is usually given once every 4, 12, or 24 weeks.
+Your dose schedule will depend on the strength and brand of this medicine you are using.

 Follow all directions on your prescription label.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.

-Triptorelin can increase certain hormones when you first start using this medicine or after each new injection.
+Triptodur can increase certain hormones when you first start using this medicine or after each new injection.
 This may cause symptoms of prostate cancer or precocious puberty to get worse for a short time.
 These side effects should get better within 1 to 2 months.
-Call your doctor if your symptoms do not improve, or if they get worse while using triptorelin.
+Call your doctor if your symptoms do not improve, or if they get worse while using this medicine.

-While using triptorelin, you may need frequent medical tests.
+While using Triptodur, you may need frequent medical tests.